NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ![ConsoleConfig](/assets/ConsoleConfig.PNG)

 Once the terminal opens, you'll be presented with a login.
-Type `root` to continue.
+Type "root" to continue.
 If you don't see a prompt come up, try hitting "return" or power cycling the Pico-Pi by unplugging the USB-C cable.

 ![Root](/assets/Root.PNG)

-Set the date by entering the following command into the console:

-`sudo bash /home/root/Alexa_SDK/Scripts/setUTCTime.sh`
+Set the date by entering the following command into the console:  `sudo bash /home/root/Alexa_SDK/Scripts/setUTCTime.sh`

-Type `alsamixer` into the terminal and hit return to pull up the controls for your sound card.
+Type "alsamixer" into the terminal and hit return to pull up the controls for your sound card.
 Make sure the I2S sound card is selected (Not audio-sgt15000).
 Use the up arrow keys to set PCM output level of the USB Mixer up to 100 and hit esc to exit.
 ![AlsaMixer](/assets/mixerv3.PNG)